-- In order to fulfil its Objects itSMF UK chooses to employ staff based at an office in Bracknell.
-The Office is the primary point of contact for queries and looks after the administration and execution of itSMF UK's business.
-There is a General Manager within the Office who is responsible for how it is run. - An annual budget is set in agreement with the Board and costs are managed within this across all areas.
-Adjustments to this need Board approval. - The Board sets the strategy and from this the work of the Office and other committees and groups is determined.
-Groups are expected to act within any constraints that have been set by the Board and report back to the Board as requested by the Board. - The different ways that work happens include - Board actions managed by Board and General meetings - Board committees set up by the Board, as indicated in the Articles to progress specific initiatives - itSMF UK Groups set up as indicated in the By-Laws for volunteer driven collaborative work - Office initiatives, including running a programme of relevant events set up in line with strategy under staff management direction. - Company administration (mostly done by the Office) - Most of these (in particular the Board, Board committees and itSMF UK Groups) are done on a volunteer basis (apart from the Office people involved), but initiatives to produce specific deliverables can also offer appropriate remuneration (agreed in advance by the Office subject to a budget having been established).
+In order to fulfil its Objects ITSMF UK chooses to employ staff based at an office in Bracknell.
+The Office is the primary point of contact for queries and looks after the administration and execution of ITSMF UK's business.
+There is a General Manager within the Office who is responsible for how it is run.

-- In the interests of clarity, Article 34 (Size & Make-up of the Board) is applied as follows : - Cooptees are registered with Companies House - Chair, Vice Chair and Treasurer are registered with Companies House as Persons with significant control - The Treasurer role can't be held by the Chair - The limit of 14 members includes all cooptees, appointments and officers.
+- An annual budget is set in agreement with the Board and costs are managed within this across all areas.
+Adjustments to this need Board approval. - itSMF UK outsources a range of finance tasks to Morris Owen. - The Board sets the strategy and from this the work of the Office and other committees and groups is determined.
+Groups are expected to act within any constraints that have been set by the Board and report back to the Board as requested by the Board. - The different ways that work happens include - Board actions managed by Board and General meetings - Board committees set up by the Board, as indicated in the Articles to progress specific initiatives - ITSMF UK Groups set up as indicated in the By-Laws for volunteer driven collaborative work - Office initiatives, including running a programme of relevant events set up in line with strategy under staff management direction. - Company administration (mostly done by the Office) - Most of these (in particular the Board, Board committees and ITSMF UK Groups) are done on a volunteer basis (apart from the Office people involved), but initiatives to produce specific deliverables can also offer appropriate remuneration (agreed in advance by the Office subject to a budget having been established). - In the interests of clarity, Article 34 (Size & Make-up of the Board) is applied as follows: - Cooptees are registered with Companies House - Chair, Vice Chair and Treasurer are registered with Companies House as Persons with significant control - The Treasurer can't be held by the Chair - The limit of 14 includes all cooptees, appointments and officers.
 All of these have equal voting rights. - The norm is that when an elected person becomes an officer that there is an election to fill the role they previously filled - The limit of 6 appointed directors (34.1.2) does not include the officers (34.1.4) - There is currently no CEO so this role on the board is not filled.
 Instead the General Manager attends by invitation in a non-voting role.
 Other Office staff may also attend in such a role. - The Board generally holds 1 AGM, and 3 General Meetings in a calendar year on a quarterly basis, with around 8 additional Board Meetings, one in each of the months where there is no AGM or General Meeting.
-Where Special Resolutions need to be agreed outside the quarterly General Meeting schedule a Board Meeting is typically changed to become a General Meeting. - The end of the Financial Year is at the end of November.
-Accounts are signed off in the June/July General Meeting.
-The AGM is in September
+Where Special Resolutions need to be agreed outside the quarterly General Meeting schedule a Board Meeting is typically changed to become a General Meeting.